-

 His latest full-length recording is called "Into The Deep Blue."
 The album is a collection of 12 original songs written, performed, recorded and mixed over four years in Dave's home studio.
 Mastering was done by Grammy Award winning mastering engineer Scott Hull (Bruce Springsteen, Steely Dan, John Mayer) at Masterdisk in NY.

-"Into The Deep Blue" is available on CD from www.davekingmusic.com, online retailers and can be streamed on all the major music streaming services.
+"Into The Deep Blue" is available on CD on the Store page, online retailers and can be streamed on all the major music streaming services

 Music from the album has received airplay on WMNR-FM, WHUD-FM, WPWL and WFUV-FM.